freakent/dbus-mqtt-devices/README.md

 If you do experience issues after a VenusOS upgrade, please follow the usual troubleshooting tips described later.

-## How this driver works - The Registration Protocol
+## How to use this driver - The Registration Protocol
 This driver uses a pair of MQTT topics under the "device/*" MQTT namespace to establish the device registration using the following protocol.